bkaplan-github/bulleted-list/README.md

 The class(es) applied to the padding around the bullets on mobile displays.

 #### Mobile Bullet Class
-The class(es) applied to the bullets on mobile displays.
+The class(es) applied to the bulleted list on mobile displays.

 #### Mobile Item Class
 The class(es) applied to the items on mobile displays.